 How are you communicating with your workforce?

 Are your furloughed staff being treated like mushrooms and being kept in the dark, or are you communicating with them regularly?
 It makes all the difference to a remote worker to know that even though they are not present or in the office, the firm still values their contributions.
-Vital for when we beginning to emerge into new trading patterns post pandemic.
+Vital for when we are beginning to emerge into new trading patterns post-pandemic.

 Reward and recognition

-Reward and recognition is great for short-term motivation but employers need to think longer term if they want to retain good workers.
-A career development programme is essential, allowing workers to upgrade their skills, mastering work-related techniques and helping them to advance both professionally and personally.
+Reward and recognition are great for short-term motivation but employers need to think long-term if they want to retain good workers.
+A career development programme is essential, allowing workers to upgrade their skills, master work-related techniques, and help them to advance both professionally and personally.
 It’s good for your business reputation if you are a company that allows its staff to learn and grow – making the business of recruitment even easier.